 A link can be found here: https://my.uscis.gov/en/appointment/v2/manage

 WHAT IF I NEED A GREEN CARD EXTENSION?

-As a very common use in our law office, INFOPASS meetings are beneficial in providing 6-month and 1-year extensions to Green Cards, especially during the I-751 Removal Process, the I-90 Renewal Process, and the N-400 Naturalization Process (if the N-400 was filing 6-months prior to the Green Card’s Expiration).
+As a very common use in our law office, INFOPASS meetings are beneficial in providing 1-year extensions to Green Cards, especially during the I-751 Removal Process, the I-90 Renewal Process, and the N-400 Naturalization Process (if the N-400 was filing 6-months prior to the Green Card’s Expiration).

 If you have any concerns, you should speak with a local Immigration Attorney, or you may call Fickey Martinez Law Firm, P.L.L.C. at (910) 526-0066 or email at firstname.lastname@example.org.

 Disclaimer: This Blog is made available by the lawyer or law firm publisher for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this blog site you understand that there is no attorney-client relationship between you and the Blog/Web Site publisher.
 The Blog should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.